vippsas/vipps-developers/vipps-api-lifecycle.md

 ### Example

-Vipps may add a `msisdn` field to suopport international phone numbers, in addition to Norwegian phone numbers:
+Vipps may add a `msisdn` field to support international phone numbers, in addition to Norwegian phone numbers:

 Version 2.0.0: